shinshiner/StatLearning-Image-Classification/README.md

 # StatLearning-Image-Classification

-The code for the project of statistical learning (X033524).
+The code for the project of Statistical Learning (X033524).

 ## Requirements